mars-college/mars.radio/index.md

 ---
 <article id="Splash">
         <section class="splash_intro">
-                <h1><span>Learn cutting edge technology and sustainability through art.</span></h1>
+                <h1>Learn cutting edge technology and sustainability through art.</h1>
-                <p><span>The Martians have landed.
+                <p>The Martians have landed.
 We're setting up a civilization based on sustainability, technology, and art.
 We need YOUR help designing solar-powered light structures to use on our Martian planet.
-Are you ready to join us on this intergalactic mission?</span></p>
+Are you ready to join us on this intergalactic mission?</p>
                 <div class="video">
                         <iframe width="560" height="315" src="https://www.youtube.com/embed/DJ8ixhwwvYQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
                 </div>